-- 1. Completes and submits this form by May1. - 2.
-Models good citizenship/sportsmanship for coaches, students and parents. - 3.
-Provides a Sportsmanship recognition program at school.
-(Attach a brief description of program). - 4.
-Stresses the importance of Good Sportsmanship with coaches. - 5.
-Discusses the components of Good Sportsmanship with coaches during pre-season coaches meetings. - 6.
-Request that each coach include a section addressing sportsmanship in his/her team handbook or team rules/policies. - 7.
-Encourages each coach to present a sportsmanship award at the end of the season. - 8.
-Requires all coaches to complete a self-evaluation form. (attached copy) - 9.
-Sends a letter to each athlete regarding sportsmanship expectations. (attached copy)

-- 10. Sends a letter to parents/guardians explaining the sportsmanship program. (attached copy) - 11.
-Sends a congratulatory letter to parents/guardians of student athletes who earn sportsmanship awards. (attached copy) - 12.
-Communicates the components of good sportsmanship with student support/performance groups each session. - 13.
-Provides a hospitable atmosphere for visiting teams and officials (e.g., clean facility, refreshments, etc.) - 14.
-Provides appropriate personnel at each interscholastic event. (security, school administration) - 15.
-Selects and meets with public address announcers and discusses their role in a good sportsmanship program. - 16.
-Provides unbiased public address announcers at athletic contests. - 17.
-Provides scripts and/or announcements for public address announcers that promote ideals of sportsmanship. - 18.
-Ensures school representation at a VHSL Area Eligibility Meeting.
+chool: Group: inal Score: (Number of boxes checked - 50 possible points) rincipal ha s approved completed form: (Yes or No) lame of Sch ool Principal: lame of Dir ectors of Activities: SECTION I. ADMINISTRATION/ATHLETIC DIRECTOR 1.
+Complete and submit this form by MAY 1.
+2. Models good citizenship/sportsmanship for coaches, students and parents.
+3. Provides a Sportsmanship recognition program at school.
+4. Stresses the importance of citizenship and sportsmanship with coaches.
+5. Discusses the components of good sportsmanship with coaches during pre-season coaches meeting.
+6. Requests that each coach include a section addressing sportsmanship in his/her team handbook or team rules/policies.
+7. Encourages each coach to present a sportsmanship award at the end of the season.
+8. Requires all coaches to complete a self-evaluation form.
+9. Provides each athlete expectations regarding sportsmanship.
+10. Provides expectations to parents/guardians regarding sportsmanship.
+11. Sends a congratulatory letter to parents/guardians of student athletes who earn sportsmanship awards.
+12. Communicates the components of good sportsmanship with student support/performance groups each season.
+13. Provides a hospitable atmosphere for visiting teams and officials (e.g., clean facility, refreshments,ect.)
+14. Provides proper personnel at each interscholastic event.
+(Security and school administration) 15.
+Selects and meets with public address announcers at athletic contests.
+16. Provides unbiased public address announcers at athletic contests.
+17. Provides scripts and/or announcements for public address announcers that promote the ideals of sportsmanship.
+18. Ensures school representation at a VHSL Area Eligibility Meeting.